 - Snake Eyes (1 & 1) – Roll Your Own Destiny (The player who rolled the Snake Eyes must roll one die and drink the corresponding number of drinks.
 If another 1 turns up, the player must then roll both dice and drink the corresponding number of drinks)

 There are only two ways to get out of being Three Man.
 The first is if someone else rolls a 1 and a 2, then they become the new Three Man.
 The second, more devious way, is if Three Man rolls a 1 and a 2, then they get to designate who becomes the new Three Man.
 Remember that person who get giving you all their doubles?
 Well it’s payback time!

 Remember that Battleship game you loved playing when you were a kid?
 Well now it’s all growns-up, and instead of annihilating your opponent’s battleship, you are the one getting annihilated.

-It should go without saying that here at BarWhiz we do not condone under aged or irresponsible drinking in any manner.
-Remember, responsible drinking does not mean you can’t still have fun, so wait until your 21 and in the meantime practice your quarter and ping-pong ball tosses.
+It should go without saying that here at BarWhiz we do not condone under-aged or irresponsible drinking in any manner.
+Remember, responsible drinking does not mean you can’t still have fun, so wait until you’re 21 and in the meantime practice your quarter and ping-pong ball tosses.